Bread05/Epicgamergaminggamergame/README.md

 This has three Loops in it,  one "while" and two "do-while" loops nested in the main loop.
-It is fairly complex for such a simple idea, but this is one of the most important concepts in coding. let me know what you think! oooo i like that its pretty cool
+It is fairly complex for such a simple idea, but this is one of the most important concepts in coding. let me know what you think! oooo i like that its pretty cool it is etremely cool, i agree ! except it is giving me a really hard time to try to write my own like it.
+I am going to try to finish my coding assignment so i can send it to you, i have to make a program that generates random numbers 1-10 that you need the user to guess. it needs to give you totals of wins and losses too. im about to get started, i will let you know in a few hours if i have SUCCESS ! ill keep you posted!